holgerbrandl/kalasim/docs/userguide/docs/component.md

 }
 ```

-This can be expressed more elegantly with `repeatedProcess`:
+Luckily, this can be expressed more elegantly with `repeatedProcess`:

 ```kotlin
 class Machine : Component(){